Prairie madness: Causes

 Prairie madness was caused by the isolation and tough living conditions on the prairie.
 The level of isolation depended on the topography and geography of the region.
 Most examples of prairie madness come from the Great Plains region.
 One explanation for these high levels of isolation was the Homestead Act of 1862.
 This act stipulated that a person would be given a tract of 160 acres if they were able to live on it and make something out of it in a five-year period.
 The farms of the Homestead Act were at least half a mile apart, but usually much more.
 Although there were thriving Indigenous nations and communities, there was little settlement of Europeans on the Plains and settlers had to be almost completely self-sufficient.

 The lack of quick and easily available transportation was also a cause of prairie madness; settlers were far apart from one another and they could not see their neighbors or get to town easily.
 In many areas, towns were usually located along the railroads and 10–20 miles (16–32 km) apart—close enough for people to bring their goods to market within a day's travel, but not close enough for most people to see town on more than an infrequent basis.
 This particularly applied to women who were often left behind to tend to family and farm while the men went to town.
 Those who had family back on the East Coast could not visit their families without embarking on a long journey.
 Settlers were very alone.
 This isolation also caused problems with medical care; it took such a long time to get to the farms that when children fell sick they frequently died.
-This caused a lot of trauma for the parents, and contributed to prairie madness.
+This caused significant trauma for the parents, and contributed to prairie madness.

 Another major cause of prairie madness was the harsh weather and environment of the Plains, including long, cold winters filled with blizzards followed by short, hot summers.
 Once winter came, it seemed that all signs of life such as plants and animals had disappeared.
 Farmers would be stuck in their houses under several feet of snow when the blizzards struck, and families would be cramped inside for days at a time.
 There were few trees, and the flat land stretched out for miles and miles.
 Some settlers specifically spoke of the wind that rushed through the prairie, which was loud, forceful, and alien compared to what settlers had experienced in their former lives.

 Panorama of the flat Northern Colorado prairie.
 The landscape is desolate and dry between late summer (August) and spring (April), for around 8 months per year.